Glossary

 Web width

-The space between adjacent workpieces that are to be cut from a piece of sheet stock.
-When all workpieces are cut, this web of material remains attached to the sheet.
-The web width is used in determining how many workpieces a single piece of sheet stock will yield.
+The space between adjacent blanks or parts that are to be cut from a piece of sheet stock.
+When all parts are cut, this web of material remains attached to the sheet border and is scrap material.
+The web width is used in determining how many parts a single piece of sheet stock will yield.

 Wheels